Mindbreeze GmbH, A-4020 Linz, 2017.

 The Mindbreeze InSpire SDK was updated for the 2016 Spring Release.
 Please make sure you use the updated SDK for future development.

-Mindbreeze InSpire 2017 Winter Release supports the following SDK versions:
+Mindbreeze InSpire 2017 Summer Release supports the following SDK versions:

 Mindbreeze InSpire provides a central configuration tool for creation, regular maintenance and administration of index catalogues.
 In addition, this central tool distributes the system components to the servers of the entire system.
 Central administration comprises all components of Mindbreeze InSpire (Mindbreeze InSpire – Crawler Service, - Filter Service, - Index Service, - Query Service, - Client Service) from a single point.